Alyssa Baumann: 2019

 Baumann missed Florida's opening match against Missouri after she fell while training uneven bars.
 She was taken to a hospital for a precautionary evaluation.
 She returned to competition the following week.
 During the Regional Finals, the Florida Gators lost, being upset by the Denver Pioneers and the Oregon State Beavers.
 They did not qualify as a team to compete at the 2019 NCAA Championships.
 Baumann, however, qualified as an individual on the balance beam.

 Personal life

 Baumann was born on May 17, 1998, in Dallas, Texas, to parents, Greg and Jarol Baumann.
 She has two sisters, Rachel and Kaylee.
-Rachel is an elite gymnast and trains alongside Alyssa at WOGA.
+Rachel is an elite gymnast and trained alongside Alyssa at WOGA.

 In 2015, Baumann was diagnosed with coeliac disease.
-Baumann is a Senior at the University of Florida, where she is a member of their gymnastics team.
-She is studying sports management.
+Baumann graduated in 2022 from the University of Florida, where she was a member of their gymnastics team.
+She was studying sports management.

 In November 2018, Baumann reported that she was a survivor of sexual abuse by Dr. Larry Nassar.
 Her admission was one of hundreds by young women in the USA Gymnastics sex abuse scandal that was first reported in September 2016 by the Indianapolis Star.
-Nassar was convicted of both federal and state charges and sentenced to several life terms in prison.
+Nassar was convicted of both federal and state charges and sentenced to 275 years in prison.